The world's most-read Scottish politics website

 So how do we square this tricky moral circle?
 Well, like most things it’s pretty simple if you’re prepared to adopt a radical and rational solution.
 Every nation on Earth should hand over the decision on capital punishment to a referendum of its electorate.
 There should be a free vote, on any and all aspects of the issue right down to the method used and whether the condemned gets a last meal or not.
 But there’s a small twist.

 Supporters of the death penalty argue – either directly and openly or by unavoidable implication – that a few mistaken executions are a price worth paying, either for the (alleged) deterrent effect or the principle of judicial vengeance.
-So the only reasonable thing to do is to make them face up to the reality of that situation, and to do that in the only meaningful way possible.
+So the only reasonable thing to do is to make them embrace the reality of that situation.

-The names of everyone who votes "Yes" to retaining/restoring capital punishment must be recorded and entered into a lottery.
-On the first of every month, one name (or more, determined as a proportion of how many people that nation or state executes in a typical year) will be drawn at random and executed on the last day of that month by the nation/state's chosen method, with no exceptions or appeals.
+The names of everyone who votes “Yes” to the retention or restoration of capital punishment must be recorded and entered into a database.
+Every time a criminal is put to death, a name will be drawn at random from the list and executed alongside them, with no exceptions or appeals.

 After all, if you’re willing to accept the state killing of innocents, you have to accept that one day it might be you (or your son or your daughter or father or mother or brother or sister) who is the innocent in question.
 Because everyone who’s ever been wrongfully executed was someone’s son or someone’s daughter, and why should you be magically exempt?
 If the random sacrifice of the innocent is a price worth paying to kill murderers, you must be prepared to pay it yourself.

-It's hard to imagine any referendum held under such rules returning a "Yes" vote.
-(Though sadly not quite impossible, the way the US is going.)
-And yet, that's what any country with a death penalty already does – it's just that advocates of capital punishment currently don't have to confront the fact.
-Perhaps being forced to actively put an "X" in a box that could be the signing of your own death warrant is what we need to develop some perspective.
-Who's with me?
+It’s hard to imagine any referendum held under such rules returning a “Yes” vote.
+(Though sadly not quite impossible, the way the US in particular is going.)
+And yet, that’s what any country with a death penalty already does – it’s just that advocates of capital punishment currently don’t have to confront the fact.
+Who’s with me?

 I suggested something similar but less radical.
 We re-introduce it as an opt-in system.
 All those in favour register, and if they're convicted of a capital crime, they can be put to death.
 Those that don't vote in favour can't be.